Trout and Salmonid Collection at Montana State University

 The Trout and Salmonid Collection is a special collection of literature and archives in the Montana State University Library's Merrill G. Burlingame Special Collections Library.
-The collection is also known as The Bud Lilly Trout and Salmonid Bibliography, named after founder Bud Lilly.
-The approximately 11,000-volume collection, established in 1999, is devoted to preserving literary (fiction and non-fiction), scientific, government and media resources related to all aspects of trout and other salmonids.
+The collection is also known as The Bud Lilly Trout and Salmonid Collection, named after Bud Lilly who was instrumental in starting the collection.
+The approximately 20,000-volume collection, established in 2000, is devoted to preserving literary (fiction and non-fiction), scientific, government and media resources related to all aspects of trout and other salmonids.
 The collection contains materials in many languages and is not restricted by geography.
 It is considered a world-class collection of international significance relative to the study of trout and salmonids.

 Creation

 In 1999, then Dean of the Montana State University Library, Bruce Morton, and local angling legend Bud Lilly conceived the idea of forming a world-class collection of literature on trout and salmonids.
-Montana State University, because of its historic fisheries science program and proximity to hundreds of miles of blue ribbon fisheries, is often referred to as "Trout U." Lilly, through his connections with the angling industry, organized an initial donation of over 10,000 volumes from an anonymous collector in Montana.
+Bud Lilly, a 1949 alumnus of the university, stated he "would like to see students and others broaden their perspective of trout beyond the 'how-to' and 'where-to-go' angling books that publishing houses started spawning in the 1960s".Montana State University, because of its historic fisheries science program and proximity to hundreds of miles of blue ribbon fisheries, is often referred to as "Trout U." Lilly, through his connections with the angling industry, organized an initial donation of over 10,000 volumes from an anonymous collector in Montana.
 From this donation, an initial collection of over 4,000 titles was established.
 Through the work of special collections librarian James Thull and Montana State University Library Scholar in Residence Paul Schullery, the collection grew to over 10,000 volumes by 2011.
+As of 2023 the collection holds over 20,000 volumes and more than thirty archival collections.

 Description and scope

 The collection is organized and cataloged according to the Library of Congress Classification system.
-The collection holds a broad array of works encompassing biology, ecology, angling, politics, economics, and the culinary arts; spiritual, literary and philosophical works; books, periodicals, government publications, and scientific reports; diaries, theses and dissertations.
+The collection holds a broad array of works encompassing biology, ecology, angling, politics, economics, music scores, and the culinary arts; spiritual, literary and philosophical works; books, periodicals, government publications, and scientific reports; diaries, theses and dissertations.
 The collection is not considered a "rare book" collection but rather a focused research collection.
 Although the collection does contain originals of rare titles, it also contains many reprints.
 The collection has been built through donations and purchases from a variety of book sources as desirable titles become available.
 Government documents related to trout and salmonids are often purchased as well as requested from government agencies when they will benefit the collection.